 Once complete, the Housing Master Plan will help Mesa City Council make important decisions for our community, for the next 10 years.
 It will guide City Council on planning decisions, prioritizing and balancing all levels of housing demand, identifying the needs of low- and moderate-income households, and providing a framework for evaluating future projects.

-Housing and Community Development is in the process of updating the Housing Master Plan, and is in Phase II of the process:
+The City of Mesa Housing and Community Development division is in the process of updating the Housing Master Plan, and is in Phase II of the process:

 - Phase I: Data gathering to provide framework for Phase II